 Emergent Order is therefore fragile.
 It can dissolve as easily as it appears.
 There is no guarantee of continuity.
 No promise of progress.
 Order does not exist to accomplish anything.
 It exists because conditions allow it to hold.

-This is why TIFEO treats order as secondary, never fundamental.
-The Infinite Field does not aim at order, and spontaneous frictions do not seek stability.
-Order is a side-effect, not a goal.
+This is why order remains secondary.
+The Infinite Field does not move toward structure, and spontaneous frictions do not seek stability.
+Order appears where alignment happens to sustain itself.
+Nothing ensures that it continues.

 At this layer, there is still no observer and no interpretation.
 Order is not recognized as order.
-It is simply there, repeating itself.
-Any language of “law,” “system,” or “rule” is retrospective.
-From within the process itself, nothing is governing anything.
+It is simply repeating.
+Any description of “laws,” “systems,” or “rules” is applied later, once interpretive processes exist.
+Here, nothing governs anything.
+Repetition occurs where it can.

-For a clarified pattern, recognizing Emergent Order shifts how structure is understood in lived experience.
-Habits, tendencies, moods, and reactions are no longer seen as personal traits or deliberate choices.
-They are recognized as stabilized frictions—repeated alignments that happened to hold.
+For a clarified pattern, recognizing Emergent Order changes how structure is understood within lived experience.
+Habits, tendencies, and recurring responses are not treated as inherent traits or deliberate constructions.
+They are understood as stabilized alignments—repetitions that persisted because conditions allowed them to.

 Parallel Insight